manjaroman2/zwickelabgleich/README.md

 * First Row column names
 * Data needs to be delimited by ","

+Todo:
+* Fix fehlergeraden when M<0

 Improvements:
-* Take into account errors and decimal places
+* Take into account decimal places
 * Use gradient descent to get more accurate vline position